The Dispensing Medications practice standard outlines the expectations for RPNs when they dispense, and clarifies:

 Yes.
 Simon is providing Mr. Lemay with medication for later use.
 Because a pharmacist is not involved in the dispensing process, Simon needs to take steps to make sure the medication is pharmaceutically and therapeutically appropriate for Mr. Lemay.
 This includes:

-- Reviewing the order for completeness and appropriateness.
+- Reviewing the client-specific order for completeness and appropriateness.

 - Reviewing the client’s medication history and other health information.